Kwaadpepper/msi-keyboard-CLI/README.md

 <h2>Note the program has to be used with a sudoer account</h2>
 <stong>You have to install ```libusb-dev``` on linux system</stong>

+**It uses https://github.com/wearefractal/msi-keyboard as a npm dependency, so no need to install it separatly, just follow the installaton instruction**
 ##### You can now use this as a bash script:
 ```msibacklight -h```
 (will not work with cron, keep using the explained way above for this)